shubhpreetk2303/Induction-program-5/README.md

 ✨ "Human values are not taught; they are awakened." – Dr. Priyadarshini

-🏎️ **Guest Talk – Gautam Murria from D4ME**
-Following the values session, we had the privilege of hearing from Gautam Murria, an accomplished motorsport enthusiast and core member of D4ME (Design for Mechanical Engineering).

-💥 Key Highlights:

-🛠️ His journey in motorsports – from passion to profession

-🧗‍♂️ Challenges faced and how persistence led to breakthroughs

-🏁 Encouragement for students to pursue their unique interests fearlessly

-His real-life stories of grit, failure, and triumph left students both motivated and empowered.

-🗣️ "When you're passionate about something, failure is just another step closer to success." – Gautam Murria

 🚀 **Causmic Club Showcase – Creativity & Innovation in Action**